kyam3235/WebViewAndImageViewApp/README.md

 ## What's happen

 circle.png's original circle color is #00a2ff.
-But, the color of the circle changes.
+But, the color of the circle changes or flickering.

 ## Operation